Last Updated: 2023-07-07

 - Lice infestation.

-- BB (leukopenia, eosinophilia), liver and kidney values, electrolytes.
+- BB (leucopenia, eosinophilia), liver and kidney values, electrolytes.

-- From the 2nd week of disease Weil-Felix reaction (agglutination test).
+- From the 2nd week of illness.
+Week of illness Weil-Felix reaction (agglutination test).

 - Bechah, Y., et al., Epidemic typhus.
 Lancet Infect Dis, 2008.
 8(7): p.
 417-26.